ksu-cs-textbooks/cis400/content/D-milestones/11-milestone-9/_index.md

 2. Render a `<h1>` tag with the text “Dino Diner Website Privacy Policy” or something similar.
 3. Render the following privacy policy in a `<p>` tag:

-_Dino Diner respects the privacy of our diners.
+_The Flying Saucer values and respects the privacy and autonomy of all sentient beings, regardless of their planet of origin.
 This site does not collect your data.
 This site does not use cookies.
-This site only offers information about Dino Diner restaurant and its menu selection._
+This site only offers information about the Flying Saucer restaurant and its menu selection._

 #### About Page